X-Linked Recessive Ichthyosis

 Types of X-Linked Recessive Ichthyosis

 There are different types of Ichthyosis, and X-Linked Recessive Ichthyosis is one of them.
-This type is caused by a mutation in the STS gene, leading to the deficiency of an enzyme called steroid sulfatase.
-This deficiency results in skin problems and is inherited in an X-linked recessive manner.
+This type is caused by a mutation in the STS gene, leading to the deficiency of an enzyme called sulfatase.
+This deficiency results in skin problems and is in an X-linked recessive manner.

 There are a few different types of X-linked recessive ichthyosis: